What You May Not Know About Thanksgiving

-Although Thanksgiving has become a day for family bonding… and football for many… it began as a celebration of a bountiful harvest.
-We all learned in school about the first Thanksgiving when Pilgrims and Native Americans dined together in peace and harmony to share a meal of thanks.
+Although Thanksgiving has become a day for family bonding, counting our blessings, and… of course… football, it began as a celebration of gratitude for a bountiful harvest.
+Way back in grade school, we all learned about that first Thanksgiving when Pilgrims and Native Americans joined together in peace and harmony to share a meal of thanks.

-Here are a few unusual facts you may not know about Thanksgiving.
-One day was just not enough to celebrate a harvest that was so badly needed.
+Here are a few interesting facts you may not know about Thanksgiving…

-Turkey was probably not the main dish at the first Thanksgiving.
-Although turkey may have been on the menu, it was probably served alongside meats and seafood like venison, duck, geese, oysters, lobster, mussels, and fish.
+- Turkey was probably not the main dish at the first Thanksgiving.
+Although turkey may have been on the menu, it was probably served alongside meats and seafood.
+Venison, duck, geese, oysters, lobster, mussels, and fish were also served.

-Nobody used a fork at the first Thanksgiving table.
-That’s because there were no forks, only spoons and knives.
+- Nobody used a fork at the first Thanksgiving table.
+That’s because there were no forks at the time, only spoons and knives.
 The fork did not become widely used until the 18th century.
-The first Thanksgiving took place about a decade before the Pilgrims probably even saw a fork for the first time.
+The first Thanksgiving took place about a decade before forks were widely used.